-- Status information of file transfers requested by uucp and uuto - · Status information of command executions requested by uux - · Limited control of jobs queued to run on a remote computer - Cancellation of copy requests from uucp
+- Status information of file transfers requested by uucp and uuto - Status information of command executions requested by uux - Limited control of jobs queued to run on a remote computer - Cancellation of copy requests from uucp jobid date/time status system_nam e username size file No te C and rem peration is s ote hosts.
+Se rity features ninistrator for

-Status reports from uustat display on your workstation screen in this basic form; variations depend on the uustat option.
+Status reports from uustat are displayed on your workstation screen in this basic form; variations depend on the uustat option.